rusty1s/RSContactGrid/README.md

 ## Delegation

 	protocol GridDelegate { ... }
-You can get informed which elements were contacted by any polygon after invoking `addPolygon` from the grid.
+You can get informed which elements were contacted by a polygon after invoking `addPolygon` from the grid.
 Therefore add a delegate to the grid that conforms to `GridDelegate`.

 #### Instance methods